 Quality and structure.
 Your advertising creative for generation X marketing should be structured and convincing.
 It’s important to convey the idea that the customer receives the maximum benefit from the consumption of your product.
 Do not forget to talk about the high quality of the fashion items – this is one of the main criteria that will help your Gen Xers make their purchasing decisions.

 Email and YouTube.
 We recommend choosing email as the main communication channel.
-Gen Xers are the ones that still check their inbox regularly and are more likely to place an order after they receive a personalised offer based on their previous purchases.
+Gen Xers are the ones that still check their inbox regularly and are more likely to place an order after they receive a personalized offer based on their previous purchases.
 Another platform for brands targeting generation X is YouTube.
 Gen Xers grew up with TV shows on in the background and still percept TV & video advertising.
 At the same time, they have massively migrated to YouTube.
 There Gen Xers can seek to find content that causes nostalgia and answers the how-to questions.

 Millennials, also known as Generation Y are in focus of almost every marketer at these times.
 They are a driving force behind promoting a brand’s name.
 But the paradox is that they are not likely to trust ads.
+Here're some insights when marketing to gen Y:

 Content marketing.
-Millennials don’t not just expect personalised content – they take it for granted.
+Millennials don't just expect personalized content – they take it for granted.
 Representatives of Generation Y tend to rely upon the opinion of influencers, meaning influencer marketing is a winning choice.
 They care about your brand’s position in SERPs.
 Before making purchases online, representatives of the generation Y read online reviews, check photos, visit company pages on social networks, compare prices, and search discounts.

 Omnichannel marketing.
-A brand needs to be ready for distribution via all the existing channels and has its website optimised for mobile devices.
+A brand needs to be ready for distribution via all the existing channels and has its website optimized for mobile devices.
 In other words, the user scenario should look as follows: a special offer received by email > Facebook Messenger used to receive quick help > click on the link performed for quick payment > the order picked up at the offline delivery point.

 Reviews.
 Online reviews are the main source of trust among millennials.
 They appreciate the opportunity to be heard, and they will never miss a chance to hear from others.
 Make sure they have a room for that type of feedback.
 Two-thirds of millennials make purchasing decisions based on online reviews.
 The feedback and experience of casual users affect them more than any brand marketing activity.